 This image of flying foxes was recorded by biologists from

 For the March school break we are organizing some special programmes for the whole family at The Habitat.
 On 23 March, learn more about our under-appreciated pollinators with Dr Cyren Wong from Monash University Malaysia who will be here to give us insights into the world of butterflies and the role they play in our living environment.
-Children aged 5 – 10 years have the opportunity to go home with their very own set of butterfly wings, while those aged 11 years and up will be able to take part in a field drawing class.
-Later in the afternoon at 2.00 pm there will be a public Habitalk entitled The Butterflies and I: Malaysian Butterflies and their Conservation.
+At 2.00 pm there will be a public Habitalk entitled The Butterflies and I: Malaysian Butterflies and their Conservation.
 Register early to secure your place.

 As we farewell the year that has just passed, we look forward to an exciting year ahead with many new projects and collaborations lined up for both The Habitat and The Habitat Foundation!
 Despite the devastating landslides of November 2017, with your support, we overcame the challenges faced and managed to have a very successful operational year.
-We are now readying for the highly-anticipated reopening of the full park in the second quarter of 2019.
 The Habitat remains committed to connecting all our visitors and Inhabitant members to the majestic rainforest of Penang Island and facilitating encounters with the fascinating biodiversity within it.

 The Colugo Zip is the latest addition to The Habitat’s Malaysian rainforest discovery experience comprising of 5 zip lines, 1 abseil and 1 rope bridge.
 Named after the Sunda Colugo aka The Malayan Flying Lemur, the Colugo Zip offers visitors a new way to marvel at the beauty of the Penang Hill rainforest – from an aerial perspective.
 Visitors will experience gliding from tree to tree through the rainforest canopy like a Colugo.
 Our specially trained Sky Rangers will take you on a journey through the treetops allowing you to experience the rainforest on a whole new level.